andyzhangstat/andyzhangstat/README.md

 ### Hi there 👋

-- 🔭 I am engaged in work related to Statistics and Machine Learning.
+- 🔭 I am engaged in research related to Statistics and Machine Learning.
 - 🤔 I am currently seeking opportunities in the fields of Data Science and Machine Learning Engineering.

 <!--